-Standard on these units are the 12 volt electrical fifth wheel jacks.
+Fifth wheel units may be equipped with 12 volt electrical jacks.
 Before using the jacks, read and closely follow the operation instructions provided by the jack manufacturer.
 To lift the unit for uncoupling, drop the pad tube by removing the lock pin.
 Re-pin the hole that places the foot pad closest to the ground to compensate for variations in the terrain between the jacks.
 Push the toggle switch to the "DOWN" position and hold until the jack raises the unit to the desired height.